davemo/blog.davemo.com/app/posts/2009-06-24-aea-09-themes-and-perspective.md

 world.
 I tweeted the other day that I couldn't remember how I managed to develop before Firebug; I think it will be the same way 5 years from now except we'll be asking how we ever managed without making UX a priority ;)

-#### Tags

-aea, aea09, aeaboston, design, ia, ixd, usability, ux

-#### 39861 views and 2 responses

--   Jun 24 2009, 10:12 PM

-    bzabos (Twitter) responded:

-    I second everything dmo has mentioned here, the amount of energy moving towards standards and content driven design was incredible.

-    The approaches taken to design were far from anything I had seen before.
-The difference between cracking open photoshop for a first pass vs. performng all types of analysis and research into what answer were trying to solve in the first place!

-    It just makes so much sense to figure out the question "what is the problem?" before attempting solve "how do we solve that problem?".

--   Jun 25 2009, 3:49 AM

-    tmo responded:

-    sounds like you had a great time and filled your brain with oodles of ideas and direction for the future!

-    also i'd like to ad that i understood 98% of the content in this post ;)